-Traditionally the dough has nigella seeds in it and often mahlab, giving nice bursts of color and flavor.
-However I didn't have either so I used a combination of cumin and cardamon.
-I think the flavor still works well and they are obviously easier ingredients to find.
+Traditionally the dough has nigella seeds in it or on top, giving nice bursts of color and flavor.
+However I didn't have any so I just used cardamom.
+I think you still get enough lovely flavor, though if you have nigella seeds, feel free to add some.

 Tips for making Iraqi date cookies